LiorSil/Store_project_frontend/README.md

 Welcome to Lior's E-commerce Application, a full-stack MERN project built with a focus on modular architecture, state management using Redux, and JWT authentication and authorization.
 This project is a part of my portfolio showcasing my skills as a junior developer.

-You can log in using these credentials at the following URL: [Admin Login](https://liors-ecommerce-app.onrender.com/login)
+You can log in using these credentials at the following URL: [https://liors-ecommerce-app.onrender.com/login](https://liors-ecommerce-app.onrender.com/login)

 ## Features